 Bad choices lead to undesirable outcomes.
 Minimize distractions, encourage water, healthy snacks, and regular breaks.
 Persuade task performance with convenient and simplified ways to report possible security breaches.
 Treating security awareness like a simple box that needs to be checked is erroneous.
 Effective security awareness programs need to be fun, supported by the executive and management, focused on changing the behavior of employees.

 Security firm Trend Micro surveyed more than 13,000 remote workers across 27 countries for its latest Head in the Clouds survey, which sought to compile an understanding of attitudes towards cybersecurity risks.
-72% of respondents claimed to have gained better cybersecurity awareness during the pandemic, with 81% agreeing that workplace cybersecurity being partly their responsibility.
+72% of respondents claimed to have gained better cybersecurity awareness during the pandemic, with 81% agreeing that workplace cybersecurity is partly their responsibility.

 This is where the pain on the continuum comes into play.
 Explain that each employee has a personal stake in the company’s data.
 Attackers don’t only seek out company information.
-Employees personnel data is also at stake.
+Employees’ personnel data is also at stake.

 In May 2020, the outsourcing group Interserve had hackers break into a human resources database owned by the firm and steal information on current and former employees.
 This included bank details, addresses, payroll information, next of kin, and pension information.

+Like every aspect of a Cisos job, nothing happens overnight.
 Changing the security culture of your organization takes time.
-Like every aspect of a Ciso’s job, nothing happens overnight.
 Have reasonable expectations with time-related goals for employee engagement.
-Continue on the path with a positive mindset and engaging activities and your perseverance will pay off.
+Continue on the path with a positive mindset and engaging activities, and your perseverance will pay off.